Bombing of Tokyo (10 March 1945): Historiography

 Like the bombing of Dresden, the bombing of Tokyo on 10 March 1945 is used as an example by historians and commentators who criticize the ethics and practices of the Allied strategic bombing campaigns.
-Concerns initially raised regarding these two raids in the years after World War II have over time evolved into widely-held doubts over the morality and effectiveness of the campaigns.
+Concerns initially raised regarding these two raids in the years after the war have over time evolved into widely-held doubts over the morality and effectiveness of the campaigns.
 For instance, Selden argues that the attack on Tokyo marked the beginning of an American "approach to warfare that targets entire populations for annihilation".
 As part of his general critique of Allied area bombing raids on German and Japanese cities, the philosopher A. C. Grayling judged that the 10 March raid was "unnecessary and disproportionate".
 Some commentators believe that racism motivated the decision to use firebombing tactics, in contrast to the USAAF's greater emphasis on precision bombing in its air campaign against Germany.
 Werrell has written that while racism may have influenced this, "many other factors were involved, which, I would submit, were more significant".
 Frank has reached similar conclusions.
 He also argues that the USAAF would have used firebombing tactics in Europe had German cities been as vulnerable to fire as Japanese cities were and intelligence on the German war economy been as lacking as it was on the Japanese war production facilities.
 Tillman has written that area bombing was the only viable tactic available to the USAAF at the time given the failure of the precision bombing campaign.

-After the bombing, Emperor Hirohito toured the destroyed portions on 18 March.
+After the bombing, Emperor Hirohito toured the destroyed areas on 18 March.
 Historians' views of the effects of this experience on him differ.
 F.J.
 Bradley states that the visit convinced Hirohito that Japan had lost the war.
-Tillman has written that the raid had no effect on the Emperor, and Frank argues that Hirohito supported continuing the war until mid-1945.
+Tillman has written that the raid had no effect on the Emperor, and Frank said that Hirohito supported continuing the war until mid-1945.
+Japan did not surrender until mid-August 1945, a few days after the atom-bombing of Hiroshima and Nagasaki.

+Today

+The academic Cary Karacas has said that a reason for the low-profile official commemoration of the attack in Japan is that the government does not want to acknowledge "that it was Japan who initiated the first-ever air raids on Asia’s cities".
+Karacas argues that the Japanese Government prefers to focus on the atomic bombing of Hiroshima and Nagasaki as commemoration of these attacks "reinforces the Japanese-as-victim stereotype".